Vorkharium/vorkharium.github.io/_posts/2024-11-20-HTB-DevVortex-Write-up.md

 ```

 ### Finding credentials of logan in MySQL database and getting access with SSH
-Enumerating the system using the following commands we found the port 3306 running:
+Enumerating the system using the following command we found the port 3306 running locally:

 ```shell
 ss -tulnp